mumoshu/kube-ssm-agent/README.md

 The initial motivation was to deploy aws-ssm-agent onto EKS nodes provisioned by `eksctl`.
 It should have no actual dependency to `eksctl`, so please try and report any issues if it didn't work properly on your other flavor of Kubernetes on AWS.

-This is an alternative to installing aws-ssm-agent binaryes directly on nodes, or enabling ssh acecss on nodes.
+This is an alternative to installing aws-ssm-agent binaries directly on nodes, or enabling ssh access on nodes.

 aws-ssm-agent with AWS SSM Sessions Manager allows you to opening audited interactive terminal sessions to nodes, without maintaining SSH infrastructure.